Chart Color Schemes

 Health performance in Kempsey Surrounds is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Kempsey Surrounds faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is low at approximately 46%, covering around 4,488 people, compared to the national average of 55.3%.
+Health data indicates significant challenges for Kempsey Surrounds, with common health conditions prevalent across both younger and older age groups.
+Private health cover is low, at approximately 46% of the total population (~4,488 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health